 Foreigner work permits and backpacker jobs in Turkey

 A visa is required for UK nationals staying in Turkey for up to three months, which can be bought at the airport or border crossing.
 Those intending to stay for longer than three months will need to apply for a residency permit (ikamet tezkeresi), which entitles a one to two-year stay.

 A residency permit and work permit (calisma vizesi), which can be obtained from the Turkish Embassy, should be taken to the tourist police (yabancilar polisi) once in Turkey to enable you to receive a ‘pinkbook’, needed for when you begin work.
 The best place to start looking for work in Turkey is Istanbul, considered the centre for wealth in comparison to the rest of the country.

 Turkish families look less for au pairs who are required to perform domestic tasks: more often nannies, who are just concerned with the care of children, are employed.
 Agencies recruiting for Turkish families usually look for English-speaking women; tutoring the children in English is a typical duty.

 Some nannying positions in Turkey pay up to TL125 per week, but it is important to remember that this will be less after tax deductions.
 As with most au pair and nanny jobs board and bed is provided.
 Nannies for Turkish families will also be required to pay their own health insurance.
-A number of au pair and nanny recruitment agencies operate in Turkey, including Anglo Nannies, the Anglo Pair Agency, and The Solihull Au Pair & Nanny Agency, see below for contact details.
+A number of au pair and nanny recruitment agencies operate in Turkey, including Anglo Nannies, and the Anglo Pair Agency.

 Teaching English in Turkey